Onyx-Protocol/Onyx/docs/protocol/specifications/entries.md

 -----------------|-----------------------------|----------------
 Ref              | Pointer<Issuance|Spend|Mux> | Previous entry referenced by this ValueSource.
 Value            | AssetAmount                 | Amount and Asset ID contained in the referenced entry.
-Position         | Integer                     | Iff this source refers to a mux entry, then the Position is one of the mux's numbered Outputs.
-If this source refers to an inp
+Position         | Integer                     | Iff this source refers to a Mux entry, then the Position is one of the Mux's numbered Outputs.
+If this source refers to an Issuance or Spend entry, then the Position must be 0.

 ### ValueDestination